grm34/madbot/README.md

     ON UPDATE CURRENT_TIMESTAMP not null,
     PRIMARY KEY (id));

-Go to the [wiki](https://github.com/grm34/madbot/wiki) for installation instructions!
+Go to the [wiki](https://github.com/grm34/madbot/wiki) for installation instructions !